joe-d-cws/vss2git/readme.txt

 Wait.
 It may take awhile.

+The program makes NO CHANGES to the VSS repository.
+If the results are not to your liking, fix whatever the problem was and try it again.

 WHAT IT DOES:

 1. Get a list of all versions for all non-deleted items in VSS.

-2. Sort that list by the version date, file name in VSS, and version number.
+2. Sort that list by the VSS version date, VSS file name, and VSS version number.

 3. Iterate through the list.
 Extract each file version, and add or update each individual file version to the new GIT repo.